12 sports idioms that are used in business English

-Business English is full of unusual sports-related vocabulary that when taken literally seems to have nothing to do with what you’re talking about.
+Business English is full of unusual sports idioms that when taken literally seem to have nothing to do with what you’re talking about.
 Some of your colleagues might love to drag sports metaphors into business conversations.
 It’s worth learning a few so you know what’s going on in your next English business meeting.

 Not all sports terms work in every context.
 American football and baseball terms are more common in American business English, and cricket and rugby terms won’t work at all.
 It may seem like your colleagues are being vague, but using metaphors to describe a work situation is a form of politeness in English.
 To expand your business English vocabulary, try working one or two of these terms into your next business meeting or presentation.